akuma12/candidate-mlops-exercise/README.md

 It's up to you which REST framework you prefer to use, be it Flask, FastAPI, or Django.

+Please timebox your work to 2-4 hours.
+If you finish up the API quickly, feel free to try to hit some of the bonus points listed below.

 # To perform this excercise
 1. Fork this repo.
 2. Commit your changes to your fork.